 Each ramp meter system will be tested for proper operation from the Department ITS Lab located at 1606 West Broad St., Columbus, Ohio.

 809.11.F.
 Ramp Meter Training.
-Provide two separate but identical 8-hour classroom and hands-on training sessions for maintenance personnel in the operation and maintenance of all field equipment.
+Provide a4-hour classroom and hands-on training session for maintenance personnel in the operation and maintenance of all field equipment.
 The Department will designate the personnel to be trained.

 Provide all maintenance and local operations training prior to any equipment being made operational in the field.